Here is the ultimate one-page list of careers in medicine and health care.

 Job examples: associate veterinarian, emergency veterinarian, emergency veterinary surgeon, equine veterinarian, graduate veterinarian, locum veterinarian, senior veterinarian, veterinarian, veterinary clinician, veterinary surgeon, veterinarian medicine specialist, veterinarian - small animal surgeon, veterinarian - small animal oncology, veterinarian - small animals, veterinarian - specialist surgeon.

 11. Veterinary Nurse

-If you love animals but don’t think being a veterinarian would be right for you, veterinary nursing is an alternative path to consider.
+If you love animals but don’t think being a veterinarian would be right for you, veterinary nursing is an alternative.
 In this career, you’ll probably work in an animal hospital or veterinary practice.
 Acting as an assistant to veterinarians is sometimes part of the job.
-The Certificate IV in Veterinary Nursing is the qualification you need for a career in this field.
+A Certificate IV in Veterinary Nursing is an appropriate qualification.
 This program includes 480 practical work placement hours.
 Veterinary practices and veterinary hospitals are among the most popular placement workplaces.
-You’ll have 24 months in which to complete the program.

 Job examples: casual veterinary nurse, equine veterinary nurse, practice manager / veterinary nurse, senior veterinary nurse, surgical vet nurse, vet nurse, veterinary nurse, veterinary nurse / receptionist, wildlife vet nurse.

 Complementary therapy is also known as alternative therapy, alternative medicine, holistic therapy and traditional medicine.
 As well as offering feelgood effects, some therapies have an established evidence base and have been proven to work for a limited number of health conditions.